YuxiaWu/PLSPL/README.md

 ```

 # data preprocess
 The sequence is preprocessed by sliding window.
 The length of each session is 20.
 The last one is the ground truth.
+You can change the setting based on your model.

+In the preprocess.py, I also add the preprocessing for other compared baselines.
+You can omit them if you don't use them.